History of Portugal: Discovery of the sea route to India and the Treaty of Tordesillas

+In 1492, after the expulsion of Jews from Spain, many sought refuge in Portugal, which allowed their entry for a high ransom, with the condition they leave by April 1493.
+In 1495, King Manuel I of Portugal, aiming to strengthen ties with Spain, agreed to expel the Jews as part of his marriage negotiations with Isabella of Aragon.
+Having preferred that the Jews remain due to their wealth and skills, he ultimately decided on forced conversions after most Jews chose exile.
+In March 1497, he ordered the abduction of Jewish children under 14 to be raised by Christian families.
+By October 1497, most adult Jews were forcibly baptized in Lisbon.
+Some Jews chose suicide, while others fled to North Africa, with those outside Lisbon also baptized by force in other cities.
+Despite knowing the conversions were insincere, Manuel hoped the Jews would eventually become true Christians.
+Nevertheless, Many Jews remained secretly Jewish, in danger of persecution by the Portuguese Inquisition.
+In 1506, 3,000 New Christians were massacred in Lisbon.

-In the spring of 1500, Pedro Álvares Cabral set sail from Cape Verde with 13 ships and crews and nobles such as Nicolau Coelho; the explorer Bartolomeu Dias and his brother Diogo; Duarte Pacheco Pereira (author of the Esmeraldo); nine chaplains; and some 1,200 men.
+In early 1500, Pedro Álvares Cabral set sail from Cape Verde with 13 ships and crews and nobles such as Nicolau Coelho; the explorer Bartolomeu Dias and his brother Diogo; Duarte Pacheco Pereira (author of the Esmeraldo); nine chaplains; and some 1,200 men.
 From Cape Verde, they sailed southwest across the Atlantic.
 On 22 April 1500, they caught sight of land in the distance.
 They disembarked and claimed this new land for Portugal.
-This was the coast of what would later become the Portuguese colony of Brazil.
+This was the coast of what later became the Portuguese colony of Brazil.

-The real goal of the expedition, however, was to open sea trade to the empires of the east.
+The real goal of the expedition was to open sea trade to the empires of the east.
 Trade with the east had effectively been cut off since the Conquest of Constantinople in 1453.
 Accordingly, Cabral turned away from exploring the coast of the new land of Brazil and sailed southeast, back across the Atlantic and around the Cape of Good Hope.
 Cabral reached Sofala on the east coast of Africa in July 1500.
-In 1505, a Portuguese fort was established here and the land around the fort would later become the Portuguese colony of Mozambique.
+In 1505, a Portuguese fort was established here and the land around the fort later formed the Portuguese colony of Mozambique.

 Cabral's fleet then sailed east and landed in Calicut in India in September 1500.
-Here they traded for pepper and, more significantly, opened European sea trade with the empires of the east.
+Here they traded for pepper and opened European sea trade with the empires of the east.
 No longer would the Muslim Ottoman occupation of Constantinople form a barrier between Europe and the east.
 Ten years later, in 1510, Afonso de Albuquerque, after attempting and failing to capture and occupy Zamorin's Calicut militarily, conquered Goa on the west coast of India.